tim-peters/WLED-Midi-Keyboard/README.md

-# Keyboard → WLED
+# 🎹 Keyboard → WLED

-Browser tool that connects a MIDI keyboard in real time to a WLED-controlled LED strip.
-Key press → LED segment lights up, release → configurable fade-out.
-Polyphonic, velocity-sensitive, with live visualization.
+> Play a MIDI keyboard (or tap on your phone) — your LED strip lights up in real time.

 ![Demo](demo.gif)

+**WLED MIDI Keyboard** is a single HTML file that bridges any USB MIDI controller with a [WLED](https://kno.wled.ge/)-controlled LED strip — polyphonic, velocity-sensitive, zero install.
+No server, no build step, no dependencies.
+Just open the page and play.

+No MIDI keyboard?
+No problem — the built-in touch visualization works on any smartphone or tablet and lets you control WLED directly from the browser.

 ---